dominant-strategies/quai-gpu-miner/README.md

-# kawpowminer (ethminer fork with ProgPoW implementation)
+# quai-gpu-miner (ethminer fork with ProgPoW implementation)

-> kawpow miner with OpenCL, CUDA and stratum support
+> quai-progpow miner with OpenCL, CUDA and stratum support

-**kawpowminer** is an ProgPoW GPU mining worker: with kawpowminer you can mine Ravencoin, which relies on an ProgPoW-based Proof of Work thus including Ethereum ProgPoW and others.
-This is the actively maintained version of kawpowminer.
+**quai-gpu-miner** is an ProgPoW GPU mining worker: with quai-gpu-miner you can mine Quai, which relies on an ProgPoW-based Proof of Work thus including Ethereum ProgPoW and others.
+This is the actively maintained version of quai-gpu-miner.
 It originates from the [ethminer](https://github.com/ethereum-mining/ethminer) project.
 Check the original [ProgPoW](https://github.com/ifdefelse/progpow) implementation and [EIP-1057](https://eips.ethereum.org/EIPS/eip-1057) for specification.

 ## Features

-* First commercial KawPow miner software for miners.
 * OpenCL mining
 * Nvidia CUDA mining
 * realistic benchmarking against arbitrary epoch/DAG/blocknumber